moinBukhari147/nodejs-boilerplate/README.md

 - ✅ **Request Validation**
   - Integrated validation with express-validator and Joi.
   - Validation function to verify the required fields and extract only the fields to update.
-  - Standard API response structure with semantic function for each response.
+  - Standard API response structure with semantic function for each response that also increases code readability.

 - 📡 **Static File Serving**
   - Easily serve static assets via Express middleware.